 Cost-plus contracts have been widely accepted as a viable solution to near-legendary construction inefficiencies in government work for decades.
 Secretary of State Robert McNamara first argued for cost-plus fixed fee contracts in the 1960s, suggesting that they would be 10% less expensive than fixed price construction contracts on average.
-Pure fixed price contracts with cost coverage don’t provide sufficient incentives to keep costs down or to ensure that projects complete on time, at least for military contracts, and at the time construction companies were taking advantage of the terms of these contracts.
+Pure fixed price contracts with cost coverage don’t provide sufficient incentives to keep costs down or to ensure that projects completed on time, at least for military contracts, and at the time, construction companies were taking advantage of the terms of these contracts.

 However, this is not to say that fixed price construction contracts are inherently disadvantaged.
-They’re an inferior option under specific circumstances, but defense procurement has a different set of challenges than other forms of construction contracting.
-In the public and especially the private sector, fixed price contracts are occasionally preferred for several reasons.
+They’re an inferior option under specific circumstances, but defence procurement has a different set of challenges than other forms of construction contracting.
+In public and especially the private sector, fixed price contracts are occasionally preferred for several reasons.

 Most notably, a fixed price contract provides a guaranteed price for both parties.
 Buyers who are working on a budget often appreciate this type of foreknowledge, particularly if they’re not used to or aware of typical construction costs.
 Likewise, a construction company might be unwilling to accept a variable payment policy for a small job, as it would not be cost effective to handle the administrative costs associated with a cost-plus contract for an additional percentage of the relatively minor costs associated with a smaller job.

-Fixed price contracts are therefore preferable for almost any type of small one-time project including many residential and private business construction jobs.
+Fixed price contracts are therefore preferable for almost any type of small one-time project, including many residential and private business construction jobs.
 Private home and business construction clients will often prefer to work for a fixed price, as costs need to be carefully controlled in order to avoid potentially massive and debilitating budget overruns.